 Jennifer Pflaumer — AIIP Web Team

-AIIP’s diverse mix of information professionals have exacting expectations.
-Every year, for many of us, our conference is the highlight of the entire year.
-This year’s conference truly upheld AIIP standards.
-At the center of it all was Peggy Garvin.
-With her leadership the team presented a stellar conference that received rave reviews:
+AIIP’s diverse mix of information professionals has exacting expectations.
+Every year, for many of us, the AIIP Annual Conference is the highlight of the entire year.
+At the center of it all in 2016 was Peggy Garvin.

 Peggy has been a star in her role as Conference Chair.
 I admired Peggy’s leadership of the conference team scattered around the world.
 She is calm, forward thinking, across the detail, happy to delegate and very appreciative.
 The proof of her skills is in the wonderful Pittsburgh conference and the legacy she is leaving to run a great conference in New Orleans in 2017.

 How lucky are we to have had a leader like Peggy Garvin for our 2016 conference?
 She preserved what was best of our conference traditions while shaking things up in ways that tickled.
 Peggy is a first rate project manager and an even more valuable AIIP leader.